Top 10 math help sites

 7. Answerbag (math category).
 Around 5000 questions in clearly defined sub-categroies.

-9. OpenStudy (math category) This one is quite new.
+9. OpenStudy (math category) This one is quite new (and was down last time I checked, so I removed the link).
 Their slogan is “Make the World Your Study Group”.
 The interface is very chat-like and you can see answers appearing to questions in real time.
 This one is free to look at, but there is a membership fee for asking questions.

 10. Wolfram|Alpha.
 This is not a forum – it’s a “computational knowledge engine”.
 Many forum questions I saw can easily be solved using Wolfram|Alpha, for example “Convert 6 inches to cm.” or “Factor r^6 – 3r^4 +3r^2 -1″.
 And the answer will be correct!